Byron1z/azure-network-protocols-B1z/README.md

 <p>
   From your Windows 10 VM, attempt to issue your VM a new IP address from the command line

-  Open PowerShell as Admin and run: ipconfig /renew
+  Open PowerShell as Admin and run: "ipconfig /renew"
 </p>
 <p>
   <img src="https://i.imgur.com/wBIJaj5.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>